brenordv/token-parser-py/token_parser/readme.md

     test_item["createdAt"] = parse_token(
         f"$dateAdd({test_data_creation_start.strftime(ISO8601_DATE_FORMAT_UTC)}, {created_at_delay})")

-    # overriding the initial datetime, so it will be incremented each time
+    # overwriting the initial datetime, so it will be incremented each time
     test_data_creation_start = test_item["createdAt"]

     # adding test item to the list